cisco/arc/docs/design/database_service/config.md

 ## databases

-Since a datacenter can most multi database instances, the database element is an array of database elements.
+Since a datacenter can host multiple database instances, the database element is an array of database elements.

 ### database